System Logs

 If you have multiple administrators set up in Manager, the audit log should also be monitored to make sure no unintended or harmful changes have been made.

-• Do make your log entries meaningful
+• Make your log entries meaningful.

-• Do use try-catch blocks for known issues
+• Use try-catch blocks for known issues.

 Next, learn more about the Event Log.